 The manual steam wand takes some time to master the art of frothing milk.
 But, once you’ve got the hang of it, you’ll be able to make a nice microfoam and improve your latte art skills at home.

 Both Breville espresso machines have an auto-purge, which means they can switch from steaming to brewing, so you’ll get your shot of espresso faster.
 The ability to switch between steaming and brewing is especially useful when you’re in a hurry.

 Both of these machines heat water by circulating it around the 1600W heating block (the thermocoil heating system).
 When they transition from steaming to pulling a shot, the water is too hot for brewing.
 The machines will “auto purge” some extra hot water into the drip tray.
 This makes sure the thermocoil is at the optimal extraction temperature.

-Auto purge means there’s no need for temperature surfing, and the transition between steaming and brewing is 15 to 30 seconds, which is the fastest option apart from having a dual boiler.
+Auto purge means there’s no need for temperature surfing, and the transition between steaming and brewing is 15 to 30 seconds.

 Both Breville Infuser and Duo-Temp Pro have pressurized and non-pressurized portafilter baskets.
-Pressurized baskets (aka dual wall) are great for people just starting to make their espresso at home, as this portafilter will extract espresso when there’s optimum pressure.
-If you’re struggling to dial in the grind, i.e., find the ideal grind setting for a particular coffee, Breville has you covered.
+Pressurized baskets (aka dual wall) are great for people just starting to make their espresso at home, as this portafilter adds pressure and is more forgiving to grind size.
+If you’re struggling to dial in the grind, i.e., find the ideal grind setting for a particular coffee, Breville has you covered with pressurized baskets.

 More advanced baristas will like the non-pressurized baskets (aka single wall filters), as they give you greater control, allow you to grind finer, and produce a better espresso overall.